caesarb-34/caesarb-34/README.md

 👋 Hi, I’m Caesar Bernardo a Software Developer / Agilist working in the Software Engineering and Cloud ecosystems.

-👀 I'm passionate about growing as a professional technologist and helping companies on their own growth journey.
+👀 I'm passionate about growing as a developer and helping companies on their own growth journey.

 💞️ I'm looking to collaborate on Python and Web Development projects.